-Interview Question: How to handle confidential information
+Answer to Interview Question: How to handle confidential information

-Interview Question: How to handle confidential information
+Answer to Interview Question: How to handle confidential information

-1. Acknowledge the significance:
+1. Acknowledge the significance :

-Recognize that handling confidential information is a critical responsibility in any administrative role.
+Recognise that handling confidential information is a critical responsibility in any administrative role.
 Confidential information can include personal data, financial records, strategic plans, and more.

 Example: “Confidentiality is paramount in an administrative role because it involves handling sensitive information daily.
 Protecting this information is essential to maintaining trust and compliance with legal and ethical standards.”